Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/record-a-call-with-split-audio.md

 You will need to:

-1. Answer and record the call with split audio (this Code Snippet).
+1. Answer and record the call with split audio (this code snippet).
 2. Download the recording.
-See the [Download a recording](/voice/voice-api/code-snippets/download-a-recording) Code Snippet for how to do this.
+See the [Download a recording](/voice/voice-api/code-snippets/download-a-recording) code snippet for how to do this.